ictsc/ictsc-score-server/README.md

 After that, `docker-compose run --rm api sh`, and you can develop using shell. (firsttime, you'll be need to run `bundle install` in the shell)

-Also, helper rake task `:pry` is provided.
+Also, helper rake task `:console` is provided.
-In the shell, `docker-compose run --rm api rake pry`, and you can access ActiveRecord's models.
+In the shell, `docker-compose run --rm api rake console`, and you can access ActiveRecord's models.

 #### Coding style